ho-tei/ho-tei/README.md

 ## Hi there 👋

-My name's ho-tei, alias vanguard, I mostly work on unaffiliated projects related to the Skyblock Gamemode offered by Hypixel.
+My name's ho-tei, alias vanguard, I do dev stuff.

 <!--
 **ho-tei/ho-tei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.